Is Shared Hosting Enough for My Website?

 It’s simple, low-cost, and beginner-friendly—especially if you don’t want to deal with server management.

-✅ When Shared Hosting is Enough
+✅ When Shared Hosting Is Enough for Your Website

 Shared hosting is more powerful than many people think.
 It can easily handle: